submorphic/Modern-Fullstack-Serverless-/Ch3.md

 }
 ```

-This request would return the following response:
+This request would return the following response

 ```javascript
 {
 "data": {